xcybersecx/Cybersecurity-Labs/15-privilege-escalation-using-linpeas-2nd-try/README.md

 ### What I understood

-I had a confirmed session as **`postgres`**, not proof of root-level privilege escalation.
-The kernel CVE list was a starting point for research, not a finding I had personally reproduced.
+I had successfully opened another Meterpreter session, this time as **`postgres`**.
+Seeing `getuid` return a different user helped me understand why it matters which service I entered through.

 ---

-## 12. DistCC: Failed Payload, Then a Shell
+## 12. DistCC: A Failed Payload and a Working Pivot

 I selected the DistCC command-execution module: